What We Do

 For over a century, the Ontario SPCA and Humane Society has provided province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of Animal Welfare.

-Working with its Communities of Ontario SPCA Animal Centres and Affiliated Societies, the Ontario SPCA educates on humane and appropriate animal care, reduces pet overpopulation through Spay/Neuter Services, raises awareness about unacceptable practices that harm animals, investigates cruelty complains, rescues animals in distress, brings perpetrators of cruelty to court and provides care to all animals in need.
+Working with its Communities of Ontario SPCA Animal Centres and Affiliated Societies, the Ontario SPCA educates on humane and appropriate animal care, reduces pet overpopulation through Spay/Neuter Services, raises awareness about unacceptable practices that harm animals, investigates cruelty complaints, rescues animals in distress, brings perpetrators of cruelty to court and provides care to all animals in need.

 All of these efforts in support of Animal Welfare fall within several core programs and services offered by the Ontario SPCA: